SolidBlock-cn/extshape/README-en.md

 - 1×vertical stairs → 3×vertical quarter pieces
 - 1×vertical slab → 2×quarter pieces / 2×vertical quarter pieces

-Since 1.5.1, items in this mod are recursively stonecuttable.
-For example, an unpolished andesite can be cut into a polished andesite vertical slab.

-Ingredients of fences and fence gates, aside from base blocks, resemble their vanilla recipes.
-For the crafting of stone fences and fence gates, flint is used alongside base blocks.
-Similarly, string is used for wool fences and fence gates, and sticks for sandstone and its variants.
+In stonecutters, one base blocks can be cut into various shapes for cut base blocks.
+For instance, a stone can be cut into stone bricks, and stone bricks can be cut into 2 vertical stone brick slabs, while one stone can also be cut directly into 2 vertical stone brick slabs.
+However, blocks of various shapes cannot be cut into their corresponding shapes of cut base blocks.

+The second crafting ingredient for crafting fences and fences (apart from base blocks_ is dependent to its base block.
+See details in [block list](BlockList.md).

 To avoid recipe conflicts, some blocks are not craftable.
 For example, iron blocks can be crafted to iron ingots only, instead of iron buttons; pumpkins can be crafted to pumpkin seeds only, instead of pumpkin buttons.
-Besides, wool pressure plates and moss pressure plates are not craftable, but can be converted 1:1 from their corresponding carpets.
+Besides, wool pressure plates and moss pressure plates are not craftable, but can be crafted one from three wool carpets or moss carpets.
 Snow slabs can not be crafted directly from snow, either; instead, craft a snow (layer) with three snow blocks, and then craft the slab with the snow.
 You can test potential recipe conflicts via `/extshape:check-conflict` command.

 All recipes can be unlocked when obtaining any of the base block.
 To put explicitly, each recipe has a corresponding advancement, and as soon as the player obtains the base block or unlocks the recipe, the advancement is triggered and relative recipe is unlocked.

 You can configure to cancel avoiding recipes that conflict.
 For instance, if you disable "prevent wooden wall recipes", wooden walls can be crafted like other wall blocks, which conflict with the recipe of wooden trapdoors.
 It's advised to modify these settings on condition that you have installed mods that can solve recipe conflict.
 You can access the mod configuration screen via Mod Menu (of Fabric) or Forge, or typing command `/extshape:config` in game.

+All unwaxed copper blocks can be crafted with honeycomb into corresponding waxed blocks.

 ### Creative Inventory